akulasahasra75/akulasahasra75/README.md

 ## Hello, I'm Sahasra
 # 💫 About Me:
 👩‍💻 ECE undergraduate at NIT Warangal
-🔧 Learning Flask and building backend-focused web applications
-⚡ Strong interest in Digital Electronics and Computer Architecture
+⚡ Strong interest in Digital Electronics and Computer Architecture 🔧 Currently learning Flask, and Jinja templating
 🤖 Dabbled in Machine Learning and familiar with basic concepts
 🔬 Curious about science, technology, and hands-on project learning